 - Empty bottles or vases or wax paper

-1. Cut the stems of your roses to about 8″-10″ long to make it easy to dip the heads into the wax, then place the stems into your bottle or vase to cool.
+- Cut the stems of your roses to about 8 to 10 inches long to make it easy to dip the heads into the wax.
+Then, place the stems into your bottle or vase to cool.
 Be sure to put scrap paper on your work surface, including under the bottles, to catch dripping wax.

-2. Fill the microwavable container all the way to the top with the wax flakes and microwave for 2 minutes.
+- Fill the microwavable container all the way to the top with the wax flakes and microwave for 2 minutes.
 After 2 minutes, take the container out of the microwave and stir the melted wax with a disposable plastic spoon.
 If there is still any white/un-melted wax, return the container to the microwave for another minute and repeat.
 Also: As the wax melts, you might find that you need to add more flakes.
-Just go ahead and stir them into the container and continue the melting process.
+Go ahead and stir them into the container, and continue the melting process.

-Note: Your wax should be at about 100 degrees and can be measured with a candy thermometer.
+Note: Your wax should be at about 100° F. (You can measure the temperature with a candy thermometer.)
 I found that melting the wax in short increments of time will keep it from getting too hot.
 I waited a minute or two after removing my wax from the microwave to start dipping.
 You can tell that your wax is getting too cool if it starts to get cloudy looking and appears cloudy on the rose petals as well.
-Your goal is not to be able to tell that the rose has been dipped in wax!
+The goal is to make your rose look so lifelike that it’s impossible to tell that it has been dipped in wax!

 If you have many flowers to wax, you can continue to melt as you go along, using the same container and adding more wax flakes as needed.
-When you’re done, cover the wax container to use again at another time.
+When you’re done, cover the wax container so you can use again at another time.
 You can preserve many different varieties of flowers and foliage with this method!